 Reading

 What can the audience create from an image without any prior written clues?
 The time period, emotion, and setting?
-If the viewer can piece this together, the photographer has successfully illustrated the difference between hard and soft lighting.
+If the viewer can piece this together, the photographer has successfully shown how lighting quality influences meaning.

 Hard light gives contextual clues to the audience, like physical setting, hard emotion, and fine-lined details.